shivamchoudhary/w4119/hmwk3/README.txt

 2) Autocomplete the commands,provides rich help interface,seriously try it
 3) Showneighbours : This command will show the neighbours and their current status with last updated values.
+4) tailing the client.log (in the same folder) would give rich information about what is exactly going on in the network.